Southampton continues to green its fleets

-The ambitious climate target is part of Southampton’s ‘Green City Plan 2030’ which includes greening the Council’s own fleet.
-The choice for Renault’s electric van followed an official tender procedure.
+The ambitious climate target of Southampton’s ‘Green City Plan 2030’ includes greening the Council’s own fleet.
+The choice for Renault’s electric van followed an official tender.
 The final order included one Crew Van version and a mixture of standard Panel Van and longer Maxi Panel body styles available in the Kango ZE range.

-The new vans replace existing diesel vans in the Council’s fleet and will be used by a variety of essential services including neighbourhood wardens and waste operations teams.
+The new vans replace diesel vans in the Council’s fleet and will be used by various essential services, including neighbourhood wardens and waste operations teams.
 Southampton also opted for the heat pump, which Renault claims preserves driving range.
-Optional towbars also allow the Council to carry small trailers to help with the upkeep of the city’s 49 parks, over 1,100 hectares of open space and cemeteries.
+Optional towbars also allow the Council to carry small trailers to help upkeep the city’s 49 parks, over 1,100 hectares of open space and cemeteries.

 Vincent Tourette, Managing Director, Groupe Renault UK, said: “We are seeing a significant increase in the uptake of Renault electric vehicles by the public sector.”
-Indeed most recently, Leeds had ordered about 50 Kangoo ZE vans for a trial as reported.
-Also the Irish city of Cork had opted for Renault’s electric van that the company makes since 2011.
+Indeed most recently, Leeds had ordered about 50 Kangoo ZE vans for a trial, as reported.
+Also, the Irish city of Cork had opted for Renault’s electric van that the company has made since 2011.